trco/django-bootstrap-modal-forms/README.rst

 - Trigger element (in this example buttons) selected with class selector is used for instantiation of ``modalForm`` in #6.
 - Any element can be trigger element as long as modalForm is bound to it.

 IMPORTANT: See the difference between buttons triggering Create and Update.
-Extra ``data-id`` attribute should be set for Update buttons to allow dynamic construction of appropriate ``formURLs`` in #6.
+The dynamically generated URL with pk argument of the object to be updated should be set as ``data-id`` attribute of each Update button in ``for loop``.
+This ``data-id`` URL should than be retrieved and set as ``formURL`` for ``modalForm`` bound to each Update button in #6.

 6. modalForm
 ************